willgarcia/selenium-grid-rosa/README.md

 export SELENIUM_HUB_ENDPOINT='http://localhost:4444/wd/hub'
 ```

-When the test runs, you should a browser window opening Chrome and browsing example.com.
+When the test runs, you should see a browser window opening Chrome and going to example.com.

 In your terminal, you should see the test result: